JWardee/wp-mail-catcher/readme.txt

 = Does that include adverts/nagging =

-Yes, there are no adverts/annoying messages asking you to "upgrade to pro" or anything similar, 100% of the features are available and always will be.
+Yes, there are no adverts/annoying messages asking you to "upgrade to pro" or anything similar, 100% of the features are available.

 = What plugins are supported? =